Fuzz (film): Production

+Although the 87th Precinct novels are set in a fictional metropolis based on New York City, Fuzz is set in and was shot on location in Boston, Massachusetts.
 The film's opening-credits sequence was filmed in and around Charlestown's City Square station on the Massachusetts Bay Transportation Authority's elevated Orange Line (demolished in 1975), as well as the Red Line as it emerges from its Cambridge tunnel to cross the Longfellow Bridge en route into Boston.
 Other Boston filming locations include the North End, the Boston Common and the Public Garden, where Burt Reynolds is disguised as a nun.

 Reynolds recalled: "It was kind of fuzzy.
 It was made by one of those hot shot TV directors.
 I liked working with Jack Weston; it began our relationship.
 I did like working again with Raquel.
 And I liked the writer whose book the film was based on, Ed McBain, The 87th Precinct.
 I'd like to direct one of his books."